 Dr Fraz Mir

 Dr Fraz Mir is a Consultant Physician in Acute Medicine and Clinical Pharmacology & Therapeutics at Addenbrooke’s Hospital, Cambridge, UK.
-He is also an Associate Lecturer in the Department of Medicine, University of Cambridge.
+He is also an Affiliated Assistant Professor in the Department of Medicine, University of Cambridge.

 Dr Johann Graggaber

 Dr Johann Graggaber is a Consultant Physician and Endocrinologist at Addenbrooke’s Hospital Cambridge.
 He read medicine in Vienna, Graz and Paris and undertook his speciality training in clinical pharmacology and endocrinology in Cambridge.